finnff/nvim-prompt-refine/README.md

     -- The CLI command and arguments (array format) cli_cmd = { "gemini", "-o", "text" },

-    -- Whether to pass input via stdin (default: true) -- Set to false for CLIs that use command-line arguments (e.g., claude -p "...") use_stdin = true,
+    -- Whether to pass input via stdin (default: false) -- Set to true for CLIs that read from stdin (e.g., codex, custom tools) -- Set to false for CLIs that use positional arguments (e.g., gemini, claude) use_stdin = false,

     -- Request timeout in milliseconds (default: 60000 = 60 seconds)
     timeout = 60000,